zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 ### Rails and ActiveRecord Style

-* 4 - Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as `joins` or `includes`
+* 4 - Project makes great use of ActiveRecord relationships andqueries, including some advanced query functionality such as `joins` or `includes`
 * 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but drops to ruby enumerables for some query methods
 * 2 - Project has some gaps in AR usage, including numerous business methods that rely on ruby enumerables to find the appropriate data
 * 1 - Project struggles to establish a coherent AR schema, including missing relationships or dysfunctional queries

 ### Ruby Style and Code Quality

 * 4 - Project demonstrates excellent Ruby style.
 Logic is pushed down the stack and various POROs or Serializers are used to assist with complicated logic
 * 3 - Project uses idiomatic Ruby with a handful of larger methods or bloated controllers
 * 2 - Project struggles to design useful Objects or push logic down the stack
 * 1 - Project struggles with basic ruby method and class design

 ### API Design

 * 4 - Project exemplifies API design idioms, with consistent and coherent response structures, Serializers to format JSON data, and effective request format handling
 * 3 - Project uses strong and consistent data formats throughout, while relying mostly on standard Rails JSON features
 * 2 - Project has inconsistencies or gaps in how its JSON data is organized or formatted
 * 1 - Project's API is not fully functional or has significant confusion around request formats

 ### Test Driven Design

 * 4 - Project has exceptional test coverage at various application levels, including coverage for edge cases and complicated logic methods
 * 3 - Project has solid test coverage at multiple levels of the application, but skips some edge cases or complicated methods
 * 2 - Project focuses tests on only a single layer of the stack, or has large gaps in the coverage
 * 1 - Project has test failures, significant gaps in coverage, or a general paucity of tests

 ## Evaluations